djinn/Software-Engineering-FAQ/Android.md

 =======
 Android Play Store is filled with apps for everything possible.
 Most apps will not attract any attention from normal users.
 To create a successful app, start with thinking, who will user your app and Why?
 Even better to start with a specific users problem.
 That user could be even you.
 Once you have pinned down who is your user and why she uses your app.
 Next steps become easier to execute.

 For look and UI, Google as already laid out [design principle guide](http://developer.android.com/design/get-started/principles.html).
 Many new designers and non-designers try Android and there is [creative vision](http://developer.android.com/design/get-started/creative-vision.html) specifically to guide baby steps.
-There are [design processes and UI Research](https://www.youtube.com/watch?v=6MOeVNbh9cY) video guide charting using ""Pulse Studies"" quickly validate designs with your users.
+There are [design processes and UI Research](https://www.youtube.com/watch?v=6MOeVNbh9cY) video guide charting using **Pulse Studies** quickly validate designs with your users.

 Development
 ===========